peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 within the array MUST match the same position in the subsequent response.

-The Credential Issuer that receives the Status Assertion Request MUST validate that the Wallet Instance making the request is authorized to request Status Assertions. the following requirements MUST be satisfied:
+The Credential Issuer that receives the Status Assertion Request MUST validate that the Wallet Instance making the request is authorized to request Status Assertions.
+Therefore the following requirements MUST be satisfied:

 - The Credential Issuer MUST verify the signature of all elements in the `status_assertion_requests` object using the public key contained within the Digital Credential where the `status_assertion_requests` is referred to;